The importance and value of human resource data

 Tell us a bit about your background

 I spent 20 years in the corporate world, 15 in HR and the last five as an HR executive.
-I’ve worked with global organizations across multiple industries and, along the way, discovered a method of blending culture, technology and analytics that’s truly transformative.
+I’ve worked with global organisations across multiple industries and, along the way, discovered a method of blending culture, technology and analytics that’s truly transformative.

-In my last role, I joined an organization without an established HR function that was looking for an HR leader to do two things simultaneously; transform and scale their HR department’s mandate, while enabling a 1,500 person company grow revenue by nearly 50% in three years.
+In my last role, I joined an organisation without an established HR function that was looking for an HR leader to do two things simultaneously; transform and scale their HR department’s mandate, while enabling a 1,500 person company grow revenue by nearly 50% in three years.

 To achieve this, I architected an HR strategy predicated on technology and analytics.
 We procured five different HR technologies over the course of a one year period, and in doing so, won the award that Xref sponsored in 2017, for most innovative use of HR technology.
 We followed that up with an analytics initiative to better leverage the data we suddenly had at our fingertips.
 We wanted to enable and empower our line managers and HR team with more robust dashboarding and scorecards, to positively influence the employee experience.